You know that moment when you set something out at a party and three people ask where you got it? This is that recipe.

 Storage and Freezing

-Store in an airtight container in the refrigerator for up to five days.
-The flavor is best after two hours of chilling.
-Bring to room temperature for 20 to 30 minutes before serving.
+Refrigerator: Store in an airtight container for up to five days.
+The flavor is best after the first two hours of chilling.
+Before serving, bring it to room temperature for 20 to 30 minutes so it softens back to spreadable.

 Variations